nicholasbishop/writedisk/README.md

 # writedisk

-Small utility for writing to a disk image to a USB drive.
+Small utility for writing a disk image to a USB drive.

 Usage: `writedisk <input>`